risingwavelabs/risingwave-docs-legacy/.github/pull_request_template.md

 [ What's changed? ]

 - **Related code PR**:
-[ Paste the link to the code PR here.
-For example, https://github.com/singularity-data/risingwave/pull/4085. ]
+[ Provide link to the code PR here.
+For example, https://github.com/singularity-data/risingwave/pull/4085.
+Delete this part if there's no code PR related. ]

 - **Notes**:
 [ Any additional information? ]